U.S. EPA Contaminated Site Cleanup Information (CLU-IN)

 • EPA's Brownfields Sustainability Pilots provide communities with technical assistance in achieving greener assessment, cleanup, and redevelopment at brownfields.
 Assistance applies to efforts such as reuse and recycling of construction and demolition materials, green building and infrastructure design, energy efficiency, water conservation, renewable energy development, and native landscaping.

-• Region 3's Sustainable Cleanup and Redevelopment initiative focuses on returning remediated properties to productive use while creating jobs and strengthening communities.
+• EPA Region 3's Sustainable Cleanup and Redevelopment initiative focuses on returning remediated properties to productive use while creating jobs and strengthening communities.

 • EPA Region 9's Cleanup-Clean Air Initiative facilitates practices that reduce diesel emissions and greenhouse gas releases at Superfund cleanup and redevelopment sites.
 The Smart Energy Resources Guide provides decisionmaking tools regarding cleaner diesel construction equipment (including retrofit technologies, repowers, and cleaner fuels) and information on alternative energy sources for long-term cleanup.